Is Rotterdam worth visiting? 10 Reasons Why You Should Go

 Probably the latter refers to how hard the people of Rotterdam worked on rebuilding the city after the war and creating a harbor that is now one of the biggest in the world.
 Or Amsterdam is just overcrowded and the people living there don’t have the patience anymore.

-Believe me, that happened and I even traveled by train a thousand times in The Netherlands.
+Believe me, that happened and I even traveled by train a thousand times in Amsterdam.

 In Rotterdam, everything is far less crowded and the streets wider, making it more clear where you are walking.
 It’s the perfect place to wander around aimlessly and be able to stop for a moment to look around without anybody bumping into you or vice versa.